ecj2/poyo/README.md

 Poyo works on modern Web browsers which support WebGL 2, such as desktop versions of Chrome and Firefox.

-## Getting Started
+## How to Use

 Due to security concerns and limitations imposed by [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), loading resources via the `file://` scheme is not possible.
 As a result, installing a local a Web server is necessary for loading fonts, bitmaps, and samples.
-I recommend [WAMP](https://www.wampserver.com/en/) for Windows users.

 To begin, you'll need to include the library in the head of an HTML document and add a canvas element to the body for drawing to take place: